rafalp/Misago/dev-docs/plugins/hooks/update-group-description-hook.md

-# `update_group_hook`
+# `update_group_description_hook`

-This hook wraps the standard function that Misago uses to update user group.
+This hook wraps the standard function that Misago uses to update user group's description.

 ## Location